DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 ![EUD_ASPxRichEdit_Insert_BookmarkContext](../../../images/img117874.png)

-The **Bookmark** dialog will appear.
+The **Bookmark** dialog appears.

 ![EUD_ASPxRichEdit_Insert_BookmarkDialog](../../../images/rich-text-editor-miscellaneous-insert-bookmark.png)

 Specify a bookmark name and click **Add**.

+> [!NOTE]
-Note that bookmark name can contain numbers, letters, and the underscore symbol ("_"), and must begin with a letter.
+> A bookmark name can contain numbers, letters, and the underscore symbol ("_"), and must begin with a letter.

 To delete a bookmark, invoke the **Bookmark** dialog, select the required bookmark, and click **Delete**.

-To navigate through bookmarks, invoke the **Bookmark** dialog, select required bookmark in a list and click **Go To**.
+To navigate through bookmarks, invoke the **Bookmark** dialog, select required bookmark in a list, and click **Go To**.

 ## Hyperlinks

-A hyperlink marks a document range (e.g. portion of text, image) as a hot spot in the document.
+A hyperlink is a document range (e.g. portion of text, image) that you can use to go to a webpage, to another place within the same document, or to create a new email message.
 Click a hyperlink while pressing CTRL to follow the link.

-To create a new hyperlink, select a document range and click the **Hyperlink** button in the **Links** group in the **Insert** tab.

-Or right-click the selected document range and click the **Hyperlink...** command in the context menu.
+To create a new hyperlink, select a document range and click the **Hyperlink** button in the **Links** group in the **Insert** tab, or right-click the selected document range and click the **Hyperlink...** command in the context menu.

-The **Hyperlink** dialog will appear.
+The **Hyperlink** dialog appears.

 Use the option buttons at the top of the dialog to change the hyperlink direction.